 Do you long for the days when you had to go through a travel agent – yes, a human one – to help you arrange your world travel plans, find the best airfare, book a hotel room and set an itinerary for the greatest adventure ever?
 I personally don’t.
-Today, you can do it all on your own using a smartphone and mobile apps while sitting in your living room enjoying your favorite TV show.
+Today, you can do it all on your own using a smartphone and mobile travel apps; yes, all while sitting in your living room enjoying your favorite TV show.

 Travel apps make my life easier